maartenba/maartenba.github.io/src/data/blog/2009-05-20-aspnet-mvc-domain-routing.md

 br />    "{action}/{id}",    // URL with parameters
     new { controller = "Home", action = "Index", id = "" }  // Parameter defaults
 ));

 ```

-<p>Want the full controller and action in the domain?
+Want the full controller and action in the domain?

 ```csharp
 routes.Add("DomainRoute", new DomainRoute(